plx0113/DSPDNA-M/README.md

 DSPDNA-M

-DSPDNA-M (Digital Signal Processing + Musical DNA) is a research framework and AI system designed to decode the complete genetic structure of music uniting the engineering and compositional layers that define every track.
+DSPDNA-M (Digital Signal Processing + Musical DNA) is a research and product framework that decodes the full genetic structure of a finished track.

-It reads both the sound design DNA (how the audio was shaped) and the musical DNA (how it was written, arranged, and performed), producing a transparent, structured description of any song.

-Overview

-DSPDNA-M analyzes finished audio to reconstruct two complementary layers:

-Layer	Focus	Output

-Engineering DNA (DSP)	EQ, compression, saturation, spatial effects, routing, automation	DAW-agnostic session map (JSON)

-Musical DNA (Theory)	Chords, key, melody, rhythm, motifs, song form	Symbolic music map (key, phrases, progressions)

-These layers combine into a unified audio genome, a representation of both how a song sounds and what it expresses.

-Core Architecture

-Component	Description
-Decoder	Interprets a mixed audio file to infer both DSP and music-theory structures.

-Supervisor	Trains and refines the Decoder using paired DAW session exports and symbolic annotations.
-Ontology	Canonical vocabulary of DSP devices, parameters, and musical objects (EQ, compressor, chord, motif, etc.).

-Cookbook	Genre- and instrument-based priors describing typical production and harmonic patterns.
-Plugin Zoo	Library of learned plugin “fingerprints” for probabilistic plugin and preset equivalence.

-Music Analyzer	Symbolic engine that performs chord, melody, rhythm, and form extraction.
+It produces a machine-readable dataset describing both the engineering decisions and the musical structure, and it renders a read-only cloud playback interface that lets people explore a plausible DAW-style session reconstructed from that data.

+This document explains what DSPDNA-M outputs, how the system reasons about plugins and structure, and how the cloud playback interface provides actionable insight into the makeup of finished music.

+⸻

+Tagline

+Every song has DNA.
+DSPDNA-M teaches AI to read it, visualize it, and let you explore a plausible, playable reconstruction designed for learning and inspiration.

+⸻

+Two-part product output

+1) The Audio Genome (machine layer)

+A canonical, DAW-agnostic JSON dataset that describes, with confidence scores, everything DSPDNA-M can infer.

+Engineering DNA
+	•	Tracks, buses, sends, and device chain classes such as eq_parametric, compressor_fet_fast, reverb_plate, and others
+	•	Parameter values (Hz, dB, ms, ratios)
+	•	Automation curves and fader behavior
+	•	Confidence scoring and alternative hypotheses for uncertain areas

+Musical DNA
+	•	Key, tempo, and time signature
+	•	Sections, chord progressions, melodic motifs
+	•	Phrase boundaries, rhythmic patterns, and instrument roles

+The dataset is precise, machine-readable, and serves as the foundation for research, training, and visualization.

-Example Output
+Example

 {
   "track": "LeadVox",